Reckziegel/site/content/blog/2022-05-16-momentum-via-entropy-pooling/index.markdown

   # Solve the Relative Entropy Problem
   ep <- try(entropy_pooling(p = prior, A = views$A, b = views$b, solver = "nloptr"))

-  # If optimization fails, use the prior
+  # If optimization fails (not common) use the prior
   if (class(ep)[[1]] == "try-error") {
     ep <- prior
   }